Selecting an Architect

 You might also be interested in...

-In today’s computer reliant world, VR is no longer the sole domain of gamers.
+John Lea discusses the advantages of Virtual Reality in the design process used by architects and designers.
+In today’s computer reliant world, Virtual Reality is no longer the sole domain of gamers.
 It is now entering mainstream use as a revolutionary technology finding application in a diverse range of professions from design to medicine.read more